-Working capital is the cash your business has left after you account for money coming in and money going out over the next 12 months.
+In other words, it's the cash your business has left, after you account for money coming in and money going out over the next 12 months.

 We’ll get into what those current assets and liabilities are later in How to calculate working capital.

 But the main takeaway for now is that keeping an eye on working capital tells you a lot about how efficiently you’re running your business.